ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

       "AMD Radeon RX 7900 GRE", "RDNA3", "gfx1100", "✅"
       "AMD Radeon VII", "GCN5.1", "gfx906", "⚠️"

-✅: **Supported** - AMD enables these GPUs in our software distributions for the corresponding ROCm product.
+✅: **Supported** - Official software distributions of the current ROCm release fully enables this hardware.

 ⚠️: **Deprecated** - The current ROCm release has limited support for this hardware.
 Existing features and capabilities are maintained, but no new features or optimizations will be added.
 A future ROCm release will remove support.